omnit3a/Jenny/Readme.md

 All Jenny source files must use the ".jen" file extension.

-## Notice!
-Currently, Jenny is undergoing a rewrite that utilizes Antlr4 as the parser and lexer, replacing the current method of using the StringTokenizer method of java.

 ## Plans for Jenny (In order of importance)
 See also: [Todo.md](Todo.md)
 - [X] Code Comments